safing/web/_posts/2021-03-23-attributing-dns-requests-on-windows.md

 category: "Dev Log"
 ---

-For an application firewall it is very interesting to know which processes query which domains.
+For an application firewall it is crucial to know which processes query which domains.
-This sounds like an easy thing to achieve, but in practice in turned out to be a rather complicated problem.
+This sounds like an easy thing to achieve, but in practice it turned out to be a rather complicated problem.

-When we first looked into how to find this vital piece of information on Windows 10, we found that for some reason, all dns requests are sent from the "DNS-Client" Windows service.
+When we first looked into how to find this vital piece of information on Windows 10, we found that for some reason, all DNS requests are sent from the "DNS-Client" Windows service.
-There were no dns requests _to_ that service on the wire, just from it.
+There were no DNS requests _to_ that service on the wire, just _from_ it.
 Upon further investigation we found that Windows applications use the `dnsapi.dll` for taking care of DNS requests.
 These requests are not sent using common DNS packets on the wire, but use a RPC call via an internal IPC mechanism.